 W Bro.
-Tony Harvey has held active Provincial roles in the secretarial, membership, mentoring, learning & development, charity and communication areas.
-He is a grand officer in the Craft, Royal Arch and Mark and in two other Orders.
+Tony Harvey has held active roles in the secretarial, membership, mentoring, learning & development, charity and communication areas of Freemasonry.

-Tony played a key role in the development of the Members’ Pathway, which the Pro Grand Master has called a “game changer” and which has been described as “one of the greatest innovations in Freemasonry in the last 100 years”.
+Tony conceived and was the main author of the United Grand Lodge of England’s (UGLE) Members’ Pathway, which UGLE’s Pro Grand Master has called a “game changer” and which has been described on social media as “one of the greatest innovations in Freemasonry in the last 100 years”.

 Tony has held a number of Masonic lectureships, including the Prestonian Lecture in 2012 with, “Scouting and Freemasonry: two parallel organisations?”, which he has delivered in every Province in England & Wales, in a number of overseas Districts and in Lodges in other jurisdictions around the world.